ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 has to insert a runtime check.
 We’ll see why below.

-## Basics
+## Foundation

 Two major choices affect RCL’s type system:

  1. **Types constrain values, but values don’t have unique types.**
-    The type system specifies whether a value “fits” a type, but the same value can fit multiple types.
+    The type system specifies whether a value _fits_ a type, but the same value can fit multiple types.
     Variables that have different types can refer to values that are equal.
  2. **Type inference is forward-only, and mostly bottom-up.**